- Introduction ←

 * Stevens, P.F.
 2001 onwards.
 Angiosperm phylogeny website [continuously updated]. http://www.mobot.org/MOBOT/research/APweb

 Usage of text and images created for DEAL: Text on this page was written by Elizabeth J. Hermsen.
 Original written content created by E.J.
 Hermsen for the Digital Encyclopedia of Ancient Life that appears on this page is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-Original images created by E.J.
+Original images and diagrams created by E.J.
 Hermsen are also licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.